No item(s) available in cart.

 1. Implanted defects: where a pre-existing defect is attached to the test piece.
 The attachment usually takes the form of a weld in a machined recess.

 3. Machined defects: where a defect can consist of a cut or machined void.
 EDM is perhaps the most relied upon technology in this area where a shaped electrode is used to erode the test piece.
-The process is most suitable for production of surface defects, although it is possible to use it in combination with welding to produce buried defects.
+The process is most suitable for the production of surface defects, although it is possible to use it in combination with welding to produce buried defects.

 3.2 Deposition of realistic defects